 Service Level SLA

 The first type of service level agreement structure is the service-based SLA.
-A service based SLA covers one service for all customers.
+A service-based SLA covers one service for all customers.
 Let’s consider that the IT service provider provides customer query service for many customers.
-In a service based service level agreement, the service level of the customer query service will be same for all customers that will be using this service.
-For instance, if the finance department and the human resources department are two customers which will be using this service, the same SLA will be valid between the IT service provider and these two departments since it is a service based SLA.
+In a service-based service level agreement, the service level of the customer query service will be the same for all customers that will be using this service.
+For instance, if the finance department and the human resources department are two customers who will be using this service, the same SLA will be valid between the IT service provider and these two departments since it is a service-based SLA.

-The second type of service level agreement structure is the customer based SLA.
-A customer based SLA is an agreement with one customer, covering all the services used by this customer.
+The second type of service level agreement structure is the customer-based SLA.
+A customer-based SLA is a contract with one customer, covering all the services used by this customer.
 Let’s consider the relationship between you and your telecom operator.
 You use the voice services, SMS services, data services, and several other services of the telecom operator.
 For all these services, you have only one contract between you and the telecom operator.
-Similarly, if the IT service provider provides several services for the business and the customers, and if all the service levels are documented in one service level agreement for the provided services, it will be a customer based SLA.
+Similarly, if the IT service provider provides several services for the business and the customers, and if all the service levels are documented in one customer service level agreement for the provided services, it will be a customer-based SLA.

 The third and the last type of service level agreement is the multi-level SLA.
 In multi-level SLA, aspects of SLA are defined according to the organization of the customer using some kind of inheritance with overall definitions with relevance for all subordinate levels.
 This SLA focuses on the organization of the customer.
 All services and their interrelationships with subordinate services are used when defining the multi-level service level agreement structure.

 Maintaining service level agreements are part of service level management.
-Every time a service change, or the service level target of a service change, the service level agreement needs to be reviewed and revised.
+Every time a service changes, or the service level target of service changes, the service level agreement needs to be reviewed and revised.
 The new service level agreement needs to reflect the changes made to the service or the service level targets.
 Therefore, the management of service level agreements is an important part of ITIL continual service improvement.

 Why it’s important to have an SLA